Why Craving Change®?

 No. Research has clearly demonstrated that the most effective weight loss programs include information about a healthy, reduced energy intake and increased physical activity.
 Craving Change does not include these components.

 However, including behaviour modification and cognitive behavioural techniques similar to those used in Craving Change has been shown to enhance weight loss and long-term weight maintenance when combined with weight-loss regimens.
 What’s been missing from this research is clear direction about what specific techniques should be taught, who should teach them, and standardized materials with certified facilitators.
 Craving Change Inc. provides a clear response to this overwhelming need.

-No. The program is not a treatment for someone diagnosed with an eating disorder or someone with a significant psychiatric condition.
+No. The program is not a treatment for someone diagnosed with an eating disorder.
 While many of the techniques used in the program are similar to those found in eating disorder treatment programs, such treatment requires extensive professional training and significant interdisciplinary collaboration.
 Craving Change Inc. does not provide that training.